AutomCoding/wp-predikan/src/readme.txt

 Put the text `[predikan]` (including square brackets) on any page and it will be replaced by the table upon publishing.

 == Changelog ==
+= 2.0.2 =
+* Fixes for episode descriptions and audio files in the podcast feed.
+* Cleanup of settings page.

 = 2.0.1 =
 * Fix episode descriptions in the podcast feed.
 * Minor security fixes.